Gerhard Kittel: Biography

-Kittel was born on 23 September 1888 in Breslau.
+Kittel was born on 23 September 1888 in Breslau, Poland.
 The son of Old Testament scholar Rudolf Kittel, he married Hanna Untermeier in 1914, but there were no children from the union.
 In May 1933, he joined the Nazi Party.
 He had had no previous involvement in politics but called the party "a völkisch renewal movement on a Christian, moral foundation".

-On 3 May 1945, after Adolf Hitler's Third Reich capitulated to the Allies, Kittel was arrested by the French occupying forces.
+On 3 May 1945, after Nazi Germany capitulated to the Allies, Kittel was arrested by the French occupying forces.
 He was subsequently removed from office and interned at Balingen.
 In his own defence, Kittel maintained his work was "scientific in method" and motivated by Christianity, although it may have appeared antisemitic to some.
 He attempted to distinguish his work from the "vulgar antisemitism of Nazi propaganda" like Der Stürmer and Alfred Rosenberg, who was known for his anti-Christian rhetoric, völkisch arguments and emphasis on Lebensraum.
 Kittel characterized his work as an "attempt to grapple with the problem of Jewry and the Jewish question".

-Martin Dibelius, a theologian at Heidelberg, wrote that Kittel's works related to ancient Judaism "are of purely scientific character" and "do not serve the Party interpretation of Judaism".
-He said further that Kittel deserved "the thanks of all who are interested in the scientific study of Judaism."
+Martin Dibelius, a German Protestant theologian at Heidelberg, wrote that Kittel's works related to ancient Judaism "are of purely scientific character" and "do not serve the Party interpretation of Judaism".
+He said further that Kittel deserved "the thanks of all who are interested in the scientific study of Judaism".

 Claus Schedl, who attended Kittel's lectures on the Jewish Question in the winter of 1941–1942 in Vienna, said that "one heard not a single word of malice" and that "Professor Kittel truly did not collaborate".
 Schedl says that Kittel was one of very few scholars who promoted an opinion on the Jewish Question other than the official one.
 Kittel himself said his goal was to combat the myths and distortions of extremist members of the Nazi Party.

 Annemarie Tugendhat was a Christian Jew whose father had been taken to the concentration camp Welzheim in 1938.
-She testified that Kittel had strongly objected against the actions being taken against Jews.
-Kittel's work on the Jewish Question was not based on the racial theories of Nazism but upon theology.
+She testified that Kittel had strongly objected against the actions being taken against Jews, with his work on the Jewish Question not based on the racial theories of Nazism but upon theology.

 In 1946, Kittel was released pending his trial, but was forbidden to enter Tübingen until 1948.
 From 1946 to 1948 he was a pastor (Seelsorger) in Beuron.
 In 1948, he was allowed back into Tübingen, but died that year before the criminal proceedings against him could be resumed.
 He died on 11 July 1948.